hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-pick-a-large-language-model-for-private-ai.md

 The field of LLMs is rapidly advancing, with regular improvements in model efficiency and runtime performance.
 For instance, in a span of just over three months, throughput for certain models nearly doubled.
 Staying updated with these advancements allows organizations to take advantage of more efficient, cost-effective deployments.

-## Example Architecture: Coding Assistant

-One potential application of an LLM is a coding assistant, where the model helps with code completion, documentation, and troubleshooting.
-This architecture might include:

-- **Frontend**: User interface where developers interact with the assistant.
-- **Backend**: Model server that processes requests, powered by an LLM.
-- **Data Storage**: Storage for code snippets, user data, and reference materials.

-This architecture exemplifies how LLMs can be integrated into specific applications to streamline development tasks.

-## Why Choose the HPE DL384 for LLMs?

-The HPE DL384 is a versatile and powerful choice for LLM applications, providing high-performance, scalable hardware capable of supporting intensive workloads.
-It’s designed to meet the needs of modern AI applications, offering the reliability and efficiency required for enterprise-level deployments.

 ---